-Figure 55: 9 pixels with = 5 WSD transmitters per pixel
+Figure 29: 9 pixels with = 5 WSD transmitters per pixel

-The DTTB receive antennas are all assumed to point to the top of the diagram in above, the assumed direction of the ‘faraway’ DTTB transmitter.
-The Recommendation ITU-R BT.419 [3] antenna pattern is used to determine the discrimination of the DTTB receive antenna relative to the interfering WSDs, including a 3 dB slant-polarisation discrimination (see above).
+The DTT receive antennas are all assumed to point to the top of the diagram in above, the assumed direction of the ‘faraway’ DTT transmitter.
+The Recommendation ITU-R BT.419 [3] antenna pattern is used to determine the discrimination of the DTT receive antenna relative to the interfering WSDs, including a 3 dB slant-polarisation discrimination (see above).